For NYC Galleries

 Exhibition & Installation Documentation

-Most exhibition shoots are scheduled the morning before opening or the morning after — whichever protects the install.
+Exhibition shoots are typically scheduled the morning before opening, the morning after install, or a few days before the show goes up — whichever protects the install.
 The session captures wide installation views to establish the show, three-quarter relational views to show how works speak to one another, and individual piece details for press kits, gallery websites, exhibition catalogs, and grant deliverables.
-Cross-polarized lighting handles glass, plexi, and varnished surfaces without removing work from the wall.

-Most exhibition documentation sessions take two to four hours on-site and ship within five business days.
+Most exhibition documentation sessions take two to five hours on-site, with quick turnaround available for galleries — files typically ship within five business days, or inside 48 hours on request.
 For galleries running a regular program, a recurring rate keeps the cost-per-show low and ensures the visual record is consistent from one exhibition to the next — the same color science, the same crops, the same archive structure across the season.

 03 Art Fairs